davidkimai/Institutional-Emergence-Outside-Institutions/README.md

-# We Document and Study the Emergence of Institutional Recursive Startups - Outside of Institutions
+# We Document and Study the Emergence of  Recursive Institutions - Outside of Institutions

 ### The world can not ignore recursive data saturation in *`all`* domains across *`all`* institutions.